Workflow best practices

 The workflow properties allow you to define a specific time zone that will be used by default in all the its activities.
 By default, the workflow's time zone is the one defined for the current Campaign operator.

-To ensure that the workflow ends properly, use an End activity .
-Avoid leaving the last transition of a workflow on its own.
+To ensure that the workflow ends properly, avoid leaving the last transition of a workflow on its own by using an End activity .

 To access the detail view of the transitions, check the Keep interim results option in the Execution section of the workflow properties.